atmaivancevic/structuralVariantResources/README.md

 # Structural Variant Resources

-A collated list of useful tools and papers for structural variant analysis from whole genome sequencing data.
+A collated list of useful tools and papers for structural variant analysis.

 Papers are sorted by year of publication and provided in the following format: